Multi-Mode Quantum Annealing for Generative Representation Learning with Boltzmann Priors: Discussion

 \section{Discussion}

 Our results show that quantum annealing can serve not merely as a heuristic sampler, but as a physically motivated, controllable, and practically useful mechanism for both training and deploying structured energy-based latent priors in variational autoencoders.
 By exploiting the dependence of the output distribution on the annealing schedule, the same learned Boltzmann machine can be operated in multiple modes within a single framework: diabatic quantum annealing provides samples for prior training, slower annealing enables unconditional generation by localizing sampling near low-energy minima, and conditional annealing with external bias fields supports controllable generation without retraining.
-This multi-mode reuse of a single learned energy landscape is a central feature of the framework, enabling practical and expressive generative modeling.
+This multi-mode reuse of a single learned energy landscape is a central feature of the framework, enabling practical and expressive generative modeling together with broader downstream applications such as out-of-distribution detection.

 A central advance of the present work is therefore twofold.
 First, the latent prior is implemented as a general Boltzmann machine rather than a restricted one.
 Previous energy-based VAE priors have largely relied on restricted Boltzmann machines \cite{rolfe2017discrete}, whose bipartite structure is introduced primarily to enable tractable classical Gibbs sampling.
 Here, because quantum annealing natively implements general Ising Hamiltonians, the prior can be defined directly on the encoder output without auxiliary hidden layers or architectural restrictions imposed by classical sampling requirements.
 This is significant both conceptually and computationally: the learned Boltzmann machine captures pairwise interactions over an exponentially large configuration space, and training such a general fully connected prior is not scalable with standard classical sampling methods.
 We demonstrate that such non-restricted priors can nevertheless be trained and deployed effectively at scale, for example, on CelebA using 2000 qubits.
 In this sense, the present results identify a concrete regime in which quantum hardware expands the feasible design space of deep generative models.